matplotlib/mplcairo/README.rst

 A (new) cairo backend for Matplotlib
 ====================================

-This is a new implementation of a Cairo backend for Matplotlib.
+This is a new, fairly complete implementation of a Cairo backend for Matplotlib.
 Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.

+Depending on the specific test, the backend can be as fast as Agg (drawing lines) or no more than twice slower (drawing markers, which is done much more accurately -- this was one of the original motivations for this work).

 Installation
 ------------